dapr/quickstarts/pub-sub/README.md

 ![Architecture Diagram](./img/Local_Architecture_Diagram.png)

 Dapr allows us to deploy the same microservices from our local machines to the cloud.
-Correspondingly, this sample has instructions for deploying this project [locally](#Run-Locally) or in [Kubernetes](#Run-in-Kubernetes).
+Correspondingly, this quickstart has instructions for deploying this project [locally](#Run-Locally) or in [Kubernetes](#Run-in-Kubernetes).

 ## Prerequisites

 ### Prerequisites to Run Locally

 - [Dapr CLI with Dapr initialized](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md)
-- [Node.js version 8 or greater](https://nodejs.org/en/) and/or [Python 3.4 or greater](https://www.python.org/): You can run this sample with one or both microservices
+- [Node.js version 8 or greater](https://nodejs.org/en/) and/or [Python 3.4 or greater](https://www.python.org/): You can run this quickstart with one or both microservices

 ### Prerequisites to Run in Kubernetes